TeknooSoftware/states/README.md

 About Teknoo Software
 ---------------------
 **Teknoo Software** is a PHP software editor, founded by Richard Déloge, also co-founder of the web agency Uni Alteri.
 Teknoo Software shares the same DNA as Uni Alteri : Provide to our partners and to the community a set of high quality services or software, sharing knowledge and skills.

 License
 -------
-States is licensed under the MIT and GPL3+ Licenses - see the licenses folder for details
+States is licensed under the MIT License - see the licenses folder for details

 Contribute :)
 -------------